Skip to content

 This is the five-minute path from “just heard about LiteHQ” to your first paid booking.
 If you operate one space and you've done a Stripe setup before, you can comfortably finish this on a coffee break.
 If it's your first time, give yourself 15 minutes and a clear afternoon.

-Each step ends with a green tick — that's the “you're done with this step” signal.
-If a step doesn't land, ping us via the help bubble in your dashboard.
+Each step ends with a green tick: that's the “you're done with this step” signal.
+If a step doesn't land, email us at hello@litehq.com.
 We answer in office hours within an hour.

 Step 1